 Eligibility

 Eligible sites in Minnesota can be publicly or privately owned with known or suspected contamination.
 Applicants cannot be responsible for the contamination.
-Preferred projects for funding are those that have community support; enhance the neighborhood without resulting in gentrification; provide essential services such as affordable housing, social services, or youth enrichment; or support small business owners.
-Target applicants are typically those with limited financial resources.
+Preferred projects for funding are those that have community support; enhance the neighborhood without resulting in gentrification; provide essential services such as affordable housing, social services, youth enrichment, or green space such as pocket parks; or support small business owners or local job opportunities.
+Successful applicants are typically those with limited financial resources.

 Applicants include, but aren’t limited to: